sandeepanmukherjee/Analysis-of-fitness-data/README.md

 # Analysis-of-fitness-data

-Data Science project that aims at analysing fitness data from runkeeper app that tracks data of the user regarding their fitness activities.
-Throughout the notebook I have analysed my summary, my average progress throughout the years, as well as my training intensity.
-Dataset is a csv file.
-Python libraries used: pandas, matplotlib, warnings, statsmodel, numpy, scikit-learn
+With the explosion in fitness tracker popularity, runners all of the world are collecting data withgadgets (smartphones, watches, etc.) to keep themselves motivated.
+They look for answers toquestions like:

+•How fast, long, and intense was my run today?

+•Have I succeeded with my training goals?

+•Am I progressing?

+•What were my best achievements?•How do I perform compared to others?

+This data was exported from Runkeeper.
+The data is a CSV file where each row is a single trainingactivity.

+Python libraries used: pandas, matplotlib, statsmodel, numpy, scikit-learn